keunwooo/keunwooo/README.md

   I'm currently studying Cloud, K8S, etc 🤔...

-  For example, open source such as Prometheus with Kubernetes.😄
+  For example, open source such as Prometheus with Kubernetes. 😄

 ---